platonai/PulsarRPA/docs/concepts.md

 ### Web Driver

-`WebDriver` 定义了一个简洁的界面来访问网页并与之交互，所有的动作和行为都经过优化，尽可能地模仿真人，比如滚动、点击、键入文本、拖放等。
+[WebDriver](/pulsar-skeleton/src/main/kotlin/ai/platon/pulsar/crawl/fetch/driver/WebDriver.kt) provides a concise interface for accessing and interacting with web pages, with all actions and behaviors optimized to mimic real humans as closely as possible, such as scrolling, clicking, typing text, dragging and dropping, etc.

-The methods in this interface fall into three categories:
+The methods in this interface are mainly divided into three categories:

-- Control of the browser itself.
+1. Control over the browser itself.
-- Selection of elements, extracting textContent and attributes.
+2. Selecting elements, extracting text content, and attributes.
-- Interaction with the webpage.
+3. Interacting with web pages.

-Key methods:
+The main methods include:

-- `.navigateTo()`: load a new webpage.
+- `.navigateTo()`: Load a new web page.
-- `.scrollDown()`: scroll down on a webpage to fully load the page.
-Most modern webpages support lazy loading using AJAX technology, where the page content only starts to load when it is scrolled into view.
+- `.scrollDown()`: Scroll down on the web page to fully load the page.
+Most modern web pages support lazy loading using AJAX technology, meaning that web page content only begins to load when it scrolls into view.
-- `.pageSource()`: retrieve the source code of a webpage.
+- `.pageSource()`: Obtain the web page source code.

 ### URLs